Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 • A waterproof layer

 The specifics of your layers depends greatly on the climate where you’ll be trekking.
-The clothing requirements for a snowy trek in the mountains are, naturally, far different from those of a warm coastal trek.
+The clothing requirements for a snowy trek in the mountains are, naturally, far different from those of a warm coastal trek and will involve a further layer on both your legs and your top half.

 16. Pack light